afiodorov/interviews/README.md

-interviews
+Interviews
 ==========

-Set of pretty standard solutions for questions commonly asked at interviews.
+Set of pretty standard solutions for questions commonly asked at interviews.All of it is written by me.
+I will try to organise it later.